MichaelCurrin/jekyll-theme-quickstart/README.md

 ### Custom CI flow

 While gems are locked on GH Pages, you can install custom gems like a theme if you use a CI flow.
-Such as with GH Actions or Netlifym.
+Such as with GH Actions or Netlify.

 #### 1. Add to your config